Anomalous Luttinger equivalence between temperature and curved spacetime: From black hole's atmosphere to thermal

 We consider a generic interacting gas on a ring of size $L$, described at low energy by a relativistic Luttinger liquid \cite{tomonaga1950remarks,thirring1958soluble,luttinger1963exactly,haldane1981luttinger,giamarchi2003quantum}.
 For time $t<0$, this system is spatially modulated either by a variation of the interactions or by an external temperature.
-In the resulting inhomogeneous out-of-equilibrium states whose physical observables $\langle \mathcal{O} \rangle$ are obtained by performing statistical averages with a generalized Gibbs measure
+In the resulting inhomogeneous out-of-equilibrium steady state, physical observables $\langle \mathcal{O} \rangle$ are assumed to be described by statistical averages with a generalized Gibbs measure

 where $\mathcal{H}(x)$ is the Hamiltonian density and $\xi(x)$ the parameter of the spatial modulation.
 It is natural to expect that the local equilibrium temperature of the wire is set by

 However, we show below that this is not the case.
 To engineer a given temperature profile, gravitational anomalies corrections have to be accounted for to determine the equivalent profile $\xi(x)$.
 Besides, our results demonstrates that equivalence between modulating the velocity or the inverse temperature of relativistic excitations require some particular care.